Securing Consensus from Long-Range Attacks through Collaboration: Malicious Attacks

-Next, we re-examine \PoC{} from the practical standpoint by demonstrating the actual time required to create an alternative chain taking into account two important parameters: (1) the age of the chain $\alpha$ (in months) and (2) the hashing power ratio of the malicious miners over the honest miners $\frac{m}{h}$.
+Next, we measure the actual time required to create an alternate chain by taking into account two parameters: (1) the age of the chain $\alpha$ (in months) and (2) the hashing power ratio of the malicious miners ($m$) over the honest miners ($h$), $\frac{m}{h}$.
+Essentially, it takes $\alpha \times \frac{h}{m}$ months for the malicious miners to reconstruct an $\alpha$-month-old chain given their overall hashing power ratio of $\frac{m}{h}$.
+For example, if the malicious miners hold $\frac{1}{2}$ of the mining power and want to reconstruct a 1-year old chain, it would require two years' worth of computation to create an alternative chain of equal length.